Skip to content

 15 min

-APIPod is the packaging and deployment CLI.
-Install it separately from the consumer SDK.
+APIPod is the packaging and serving framework.
+It installs separately from the consumer SDK and requires Python 3.10 or newer.

 terminal